-- 8) The Public Sector Internal Audit Standards require that the Internal Audit Charter defines the terms 'Board' and 'Senior Management' in relation to the work of Internal Audit.
-For the purposes of Internal Audit at East Cambridgeshire District Council: - the 'Board' refers to the Council's Finance & Governance Committee which has responsibility for overseeing the work of Internal Audit; and - 'Senior Management' is defined as the Chief Executive, Deputy Chief Executive and Heads of Services. - 9) The PSIAS also refer to the Chief Audit Executive which in East Cambridgeshire District Council is deemed to be the Principal Auditor.
+- 8) The PSIAS require that the Internal Audit Charter defines the terms 'Board' and 'Senior Management' in relation to the work of Internal Audit.
+For the purposes of Internal Audit at East Cambridgeshire District Council: - the 'Board' refers to the Council's Corporate Governance & Finance Committee which has responsibility for overseeing the work of Internal Audit; and - 'Senior Management' is defined as the Chief Executive, Directors and the Chief Financial Officer. - 9) The PSIAS also refer to the Chief Audit Executive which in East Cambridgeshire District Council is deemed to be the Principal Auditor.
 The Principal Auditor is responsible for the effective review of all aspects of governance, risk and internal control throughout the full range of the Council's activities.
 The existence of Internal Audit does not however diminish the responsibility of management to establish systems of internal control to ensure that activities are conducted in a secure, efficient and well-ordered manner.